meatspaces/node-meatspace-leveldb/README.md

 The default limit is set to 10.
 You can change this by setting `meat.limit = 15` as an example.

-First argument 0 is the starting point from where you want to get messages.
+First argument 0 is the page from where you want to get messages.

     meat.getAll(0, function (err, messages) {
       if (!err) {